Ashagre Yigletu: Peace talks

 Ashagre Yigletu was appointed Deputy Prime Minister of the People's Democratic Republic of Ethiopia.
 He took part in peace talks with the EPLF hosted by the Carter Presidential Center in Atlanta, United States in September 1989.
 He signed the following November 1989 peace deal with the EPLF in Nairobi, along with Jimmy Carter and Al-Amin Mohamed Said.
 However, soon after the deal was signed hostilities resumed.
 Ashagre Yigletu also led the Ethiopian government delegations in peace talks with the TPLF leader Meles Zenawi in November 1989 and March 1990 in Rome.
 Ashagre Yigletu led the Ethiopian delegation in the peace talks with the EPLF in Washington, D.C., in March 1991.
 During a cocktail party hosted by the U.S. State Department in connection with these talks, Ashagre Yigletu was seen conversing cordially with the Eritrean leader Isaias Afewerki (much to the surprise of analysts on Ethiopian politics).

 Later life

 Ashagre Yigletu moved to the United States.
 As of 2006, he served as Professor of Economics and Chair of the Department of Economics and Finance at Southern University in Baton Rouge, Louisiana.
 As of 2011, he served as Associate Dean and MBA Director of Southern University.
-He is married to Menbere Netere.
-They jointly have five children, Addisu Habte, Hanna Yigletu, Saba Ashagre, Yonas Yigletu and Agerenesh Ashagre.